An Interview with Diane Adams, Chief Culture and Talent Officer, McGraw-Hill

 Diane Adams discusses implementing culture and talent in today’s workplace.

-In 2016, Diane Adams joined McGraw-Hill Education as its Chief Human Resources Officer.
+In 2016, Diane Adams joined McGraw-Hill as its Chief Human Resources Officer.
 Adams had most recently served as Chief People Officer at Qlik Technologies.
 Prior to joining Qlik, she served as Executive Vice President, Culture and Talent, at Allscripts.
 Previously, she served in a variety of human resources leadership positions at Cisco Systems over a 14-year span.
 Adams holds a Bachelor’s degree in Business Administration from University of North Carolina at Chapel Hill.

 This interview first appeared in Volume 41, Number 1 of Leaders Online and can also be viewed here.